revault/practical-revault/messages.md

 a specific spend.
 The `reason` field must be set if accept is `false`, otherwise it's ignored by the sync server.

+Note that there might be multiple spend attempts in flight: we support spend transaction batching.

 We require a signature for this message, as its relayed by the synchronisation server to the wallet.